lamisghanayem/FirstRepository/Class01.md

 5. You can use grouping and similarity to help simplify the information you present.

-# JAVA SCRIPT INTRO:
+### JAVA SCRIPT INTRO:

 1. A script is a series of instructions that the computer can follow in order to achieve a goal.
 2. To approach writing a script, break down your goal into a series of tasks and then work out each step needed to complete that task (a flowchart can help).
 3. Programmers write code to make sure when an event occur, apply this code.
-4. Webpages are interactive when we write code that make sense which will allow the user to interact with the web page.To approach writing a script, break down your goal into a series of tasks and then work out each step needed to complete that task (a flowchart can help).
+4. Webpages are interactive when we write code that make sense which will allow the user to interact with the web page.
+To approach writing a script, break down your goal into a series of tasks and then work out each step needed to complete that task (a flowchart can help).